rohan9223/AI-Agent-Screener-Stock-Analysis/README.md

 4. Sends to Gemini for Buffett-style analysis
 5. Returns summarized email back to user

-## 📸 Sample Output
-> "_This company has consistent ROCE > 15%, low debt, high promoter holding, and undervalued based on intrinsic valuation._"

 ## 📥 Getting Started
 See `setup_instructions.md` for full configuration steps.